 Our remaining challenge: we need $450,000 more to install the two remaining permitted nets in Hot Springs and Romero Canyons.

 photos by Christy Gutzeit and Paul Wellman, April-May 2019

 We are Still at Risk

-Over the next 5 YEARS, our community is at risk for additional debris flows.
+Over the next 5 years, our community is at risk for additional debris flows.
 Revegetation has been sparse and drought remains.
-Weather experts predict El Niño conditions this fall and winter, bringing higher than average rainfall and intensity.
+Weather experts predict El Niño conditions this season, bringing higher than average rainfall and intensity.
 Field and aerial studies by geologists pinpoint more debris, boulders and risk in our hills.

 What We Can We Do Now

 We cannot prevent rain, flood and debris flow.
 But we CAN leverage best practices from around the world to reduce the impact of the next debris flow.
 We have worked closely with our public agencies to activate private, non-profit and government funding to get more done, faster.